snovakow/web/README.md

+The web player will run directly off the source, but is designed to run through the webpack system for a live release

 https://docs.npmjs.com/downloading-and-installing-node-js-and-npm

 To see if you already have Node.js and npm installed and check the installed version, run the following commands: